matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

 ## Potential issues

-This change is not backwards compatible: clients implementing older versions of the specification will expect to be able to access all IS API endpoints without authentication.
-Care should be taken to manage the rollout of authentication on IS APIs.
+This change deprecates all v1 endpoints and so will require clients to update to continue working.

 ## Security considerations